MicrosoftDocs/dynamics365smb-docs/business-central/across-preview.md

 | Invite External Accountant |If you use an external accountant to manage your books and financial reporting, you can invite them to your [!INCLUDE [prodshort](includes/prodshort.md)] so they can work with you on your fiscal data. |

 The **Assisted Setup** page may contain other entries.
 When you go through a setup, this will be marked as **Completed**.
 You can set up additional areas of the company by using manual setup.
 For more information, see [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md).

+### Resetting your [!INCLUDE[prodshort](includes/prodshort.md)] trial experience

+If you have added data to your [!INCLUDE[prodshort](includes/prodshort.md)] free trial, and you want to start over with a fresh experience, you can create a new evaluation company and then delete the first company.
+If you open the **Companies** page, and choose **New**, the **Create New Company** assisted setup guide can help you set up a fresh evaluation company with sample data.
+You can also create a copy of your current company, sign out, and then sign into your new company.

+> [!IMPORTANT]
+> When you share [!INCLUDE [prodshort](includes/prodshort.md)] with other people from your organization, you must make sure other people are not logged in when you delete a company.

 ## Getting Started with a Subscription